-The Data Protection Act 2018 (the Act) came into force on 25 May 2018.
-Together with the European Union General Data Protection Regulation (GDPR), the Act forms data protection law within the UK.
-The Act aims to protect the privacy of individuals, and to ensure that information about them is not processed without their knowledge nor used for a purpose they have not expressly agreed to, unless covered by an exception under the Act.
+The UK GDPR and Data Protection Act 2018 together form data protection law within the UK.

+The law aims to protect the privacy of individuals, and to ensure that information about them is not processed without their knowledge nor used for a purpose they have not expressly agreed to, unless covered by an exception under the legislation.

-The Act covers personal data relating to living individuals (the Act calls them Data Subjects), and classifies some personal particulars as special categories of personal data which attract more stringent standards of protection than ordinary personal data do.
+The legislation covers personal data relating to living individuals (the Data Protection Act calls them Data Subjects) and classifies some personal particulars as special categories of personal data which attract more stringent standards of protection than ordinary personal data do.